Coronavirus: Boris Johnson in Mother's Day warning amid concern for NHS

 Tweets about this

-CommonsFox RT @SocialistVoice: Boris Johnson warns sons and daughters not to visit their mums on Mother’s Day because of the coronavirus pandemic
+Tim Hughes 提姆·休斯 Boris Johnson tells Britons not to visit parents on Mother's Day because of coronavirus https://t.co/zWku8WNQS4 8 minutes ago